BYD Auto: Global markets

 BYD started exporting its cars in 2005 to Russia, when the company introduced the BYD Flyer hatchback at the 2005 Moscow International Motor Show.
 In 2009, BYD started exporting cars to Africa, South America, and the Middle East.
-At that time, BYD cars competed on price instead of quality.
 Since 2021, BYD started expanding its global presence rapidly by prioritizing exports of passenger electric vehicles.
 Beginning in 2022, BYD has committed to producing right-hand drive versions of several battery electric passenger models for exports to left-hand traffic countries such as Australia, the UK and Thailand.
 These include newer models with BYD's third-generation platform (e-Platform 3.0) such as the Atto 3 (the export version of the Yuan Plus), Dolphin and Seal.
 For the Dolphin, the company had also done an extensive reengineering to ensure the small car would achieve the highest ratings in Euro NCAP and Australasian NCAP testing.

 Throughout 2023, the company exported over 242,766 passenger new energy vehicles, a year-over-year increase of 334 percent.
 As of 2023, BYD Auto vehicles are sold in over 70 countries.
 In 2024, BYD sold 417,204 vehicles overseas.
 According to Stella Li, the executive vice president of BYD, the company is aiming to deliver 50% of its production output outside its home market.
 However, an automotive analyst from Bloomberg Intelligence China believes that the target is unlikely to be achieved until 2030 or later.